Where is a will held?

 A will comes into effect after the death of the testator and so it must be kept in a secure location that is accessible after the testator’ death.
 The original will is commonly held by the solicitors who prepared the will but the testator may decide to hold the original will in his safe deposit box or with other important papers at home.
 NSW Trustee and Guardian may store an original will if they prepared the will.

-The testator may discuss with his family members about the division of assets left under his will so that family members are not surprised, disappointed or distressed when they are advised after the testator’s death.
+The testator may discuss with his family members the division of assets left under his will so that family members are not surprised, disappointed, or distressed when they are advised after the testator’s death.
 Discussions about the reasons for entitlement under a will prior to death may also avoid challenges to the will and claims for family provision.

 It should be noted that a will can be revoked, most commonly by a later will.
 As such, in revealing the contents of a will this may create an expectation amongst potential beneficiaries about their entitlement to the deceased estate which can change subject to a later will.

-There is no legal obligation for the testator to reveal the contents of his will or to provide a copy of will to family members or beneficiaries prior to the testator’s death.
+There is no legal obligation for the testator to reveal the contents of his will or to provide a copy of the will to family members or beneficiaries prior to the testator’s death.

 It is prudent for the testator to inform the executor of his appointment under the will and the location of the original will for the purposes of administration of the estate after the testator’s death.
 A will may contain the testator’s wishes about the disposal of the body including funeral arrangements and so it is advisable for the testator to discuss these wishes with the executor prior to death as it may take some time to locate and obtain a copy of the will after death.